MayorGnarwhal/rubikscube/README.md

 This game is built around an interactable 3x3 Rubik's Cube.
 Includes a solver algorithm that implements the Beginner's Method and provides detailed and interactable instructions for solving the cube in any state using an Iterative-Deepening A* Search Algorithm

 ## Results
 The Rubik's Cube solver was tested on 1,000 scrambles of 25 moves each.
-On average the solver can compute a solver in 3.64 seconds using about 109 moves.
+On average, the solver can compute a solve in 3.64 seconds using about 109 moves.

 ![image](https://github.com/MayorGnarwhal/rubikscube/assets/46070329/964d01b6-bd9a-4027-9aa3-7cbfe6cafa2f)